Strategy, Visual Design, Storytelling

 By the way, this puts our Designer to Developer ratio within range of where most B2B SaaS companies are based on this survey from Nielsen Norman Group back in 2020.

-Digging a little deeper into our 1.5 designer to developer ratio, the breakdown is for every Product Designer we aim to employ the talents of ½ Content Designer.
+Digging a little deeper into our 1.5 designer-to-developer ratio, the breakdown is for every Product Designer, we aim to employ the talents of ½ Content Designer.

 The rationale for this is best reflected in this quote: "People don't just buy products; they buy stories."
 But there’s more about why we invest in Content Design Staffing.